SerhanMiah/GA-Project-2-Trivia/README.md

 ## Project Overview

 We had 36 hours to create a React Website using a public API.
 This was a pair project.
 We found a public trivia API.
 The key concept of this was to use a public API and make an interactive website using React.
-What I did was set up the API to run inside the front end using Axios, and useEffect and added filtered and map methods to view the data inside of the app in the JSX section.
+I set up the API to run inside the front end using Axios, and useEffect and added filters and map methods to view the data inside of the app in the JSX section.
 I also worked more on the Front-end and refactored some of the code to make it viewable on mobile devices.

 ## Technologies used: